-AS level Business begins with an introduction to the world of business before progressing to consider issues associated with management and leadership and each of the main functional areas, specifically Marketing, Operations, Finance and Human Resources.
+The new AS level Business begins with an introduction to the world of business, focusing on entrepreneurs, business planning and objectives before progressing to consider issues associated with forms of business and stakeholders and then the management of the main functional areas, specifically Marketing, Finance, Operations and Human Resources (People).
 This is then assessed by two examinations.
-The A-level consolidates the AS programme of study and considers business strategy including its identification and implementation.
+The A-level consolidates the AS programme of study and considers business and society, the external environment, business strategy and managing business culture.
 At all stages students are encouraged to draw from current business problems and practice.

-At the end of Year 12, students take two AS examinations, both 1 hour 30 minutes.
+At the end of Year 12, students take two AS examinations, both 1 hour 45 minutes.
 The full A-level is assessed at the end of Year 13 by three papers, each two hours long.
-Questions on all examination papers can come from topics across the full specification.
+Questions on each of the examination papers, both at AS and A-level, will focus on specific areas of the specification meaning that not all areas of the specification will be assessed on each examination paper.